Astragalus bakaliensis

 Astragalus bakaliensis is a species of flowering plant in the large legume genus Astragalus (Fabaceae).
-It is native to western Asia.
+It is native to central Asia, Iran, and Pakistan.
 Astragalus bakaliensis was first formally named by Russian botanist Alexander von Bunge in 1851.

+Description

 It flowers in March.
+It is most commonly found in the months of March, April, and May.
+It is most commonly found in the countries of Iran and Afghanistan.